Autopsy images of Ngatikaura Ngati

-Ngatikaura Ngati was a New Zealand-Tongan toddler who died of child abuse in January 2006.
-The deliberate judicial release of official autopsy photographs after the trial of his killers, for the subsequent distribution of those images on the Internet, and for the subsequent debate about the images among government figures, including three successive Children's Commissioners caused controversy.
-This was the result of the tension between the desire for privacy and respect for victims of family violence, and the need for publicity to motivate changes in public attitudes to family violence.
+Ngatikaura Ngati was a New Zealand toddler of Tongan descent who died of child abuse in January 2006.
+After the conclusion of the trial of Ngati's killers, a judge ordered the release of the coroner's autopsy photographs of the child, for the purpose of encouraging the public to report other instances of abuse.
+TVNZ 1 broadcast the images, and they subsequently appeared on the Internet, sparking a debate about the balance between promoting awareness of child abuse, and maintaining dignity and respect for the deceased child.

-Life and death
+Death

-Ngati had been fostered by a cousin of his biological mother and was being raised in a Tongan language environment, until shortly after his third birthday, when he was returned to his birth mother, at her request.
-Maine Annabella Ngati, her partner, Teusila Fa'asisila, and their other children only spoke English.
+Ngati was fostered by a cousin of Maine Annabella Ngati, his biological mother, in a Tongan language environment.
+Shortly after his third birthday, he was returned to his birth mother at her request.
+She, her partner Teusila Fa'asisila, and their other children only spoke English.
 Within three months, Ngati was dead.
 Photos taken during the autopsy showed bruises from repeated beatings and weeping sores, one of which was "the size of a man's hand on his bottom."
-Ngati and Fa'asisila were found not guilty of murder, but guilty of manslaughter, failing to provide a child with the necessities of life (medical care), and willful ill treatment of a child.
+Ngati's mother and Fa'asisila were found not guilty of murder, but guilty of manslaughter, failing to provide a child with the necessities of life (medical care), and willful ill treatment of a child.
 In June 2007, both were sentenced to eight and a half years in prison, with a minimum non-parole period of four years and eight months.
-Ngati gave birth to another child while in custody – which was placed with either foster or adoptive parents – and she was declined parole in November 2011.
-Fa'asisila was expected to be deported to Tonga on release in December 2011.
+Ngati's mother gave birth to another child while in custody, which was placed with either foster or adoptive parents.
+She was declined parole in November 2011.
+Fa'asisila was expected to be deported to Tonga upon his release in December 2011.

 Distribution of the images

-After trial, in an unusual and controversial move, Auckland High Court Judge Graham Lang allowed the release of the autopsy photos into the public realm, and allowed New Zealand's TV One (New Zealand) (TVNZ) to film the autopsy photographs "so that they may give pause to those people who choose to ignore that their family members are being hurt".
+After trial, in an unusual and controversial move, Auckland High Court Judge Graham Lang allowed the release of the autopsy photos into the public realm, and allowed TVNZ's TV One to film the autopsy photographs "so that they may give pause to those people who choose to ignore that their family members are being hurt".
 Since then, the images have been distributed through television, email, and web, fueling controversy and debate along the way.